Selection Procedures in Competitive Admission: Introduction

-These results show the importance of including orders on tests beyond informativeness orders \citep{blackwell1953, lehmann1988} when studying models with information acquisition.
-In this paper, firms endogenously choose maximally accurate tests.
-However, if they can also adjust the difficulty of their test, they mostly learn about non-payoff relevant information.

-In \cref{sec_addition}, I apply the previous results to characterise equilibria in more structured environments.
-First, I show an equilibrium always exists when types are binary, provided the set of feasible test is closed and convex in an appropriate sense.
-In the second application, I assume that the set of feasible tests derives from a cost constraint: there is a continuous posterior separable cost function \citep{caplin_et_al2022} that determines the cost of each test and each firm can design any test less costly than some $\kappa>0$.
-I show that in any symmetric equilibrium, the cost constraint binds but at the same time, the expected posterior productivity at the high signal is zero.
+\cref{theo:characterisation} also yields comparative statics for the equilibrium tests and acceptance probabilities of candidates.
+When the applicant pool becomes stronger, in the likelihood ratio order sense, the equilibrium selection procedure becomes less difficult and acceptance probabilities increase for all candidates.
+When the testing technology improves, e.g., more accurate screening technology becomes available, candidates are accepted with higher probability on average.
+In the college application context, the model predicts that better students or improved testing technology lead to \textit{lower} observed selectivity.
+This paper therefore offers new channels to explain the decline in selectivity in college admissions in the US \citep{hoxby2009}.

-In \cref{sec_extensions}, I consider two modifications to the admission environment and show how they can change the predictions of the baseline model.
+In \cref{sec_extensions}, I consider two modifications to the baseline admission environment and show how they can change the predictions of the model.
 I first consider the case where firms face capacity constraints.
-I show that capacity constraints lead firms to use more difficult tests in equilibrium.
-One important factor behind this result is that when firms are at capacity, they cannot benefit from undercutting their competitor.
-Therefore, firms only accept after a high signal in equilibrium.
-In this case, higher productivity candidates benefit relatively more from a more difficult test as they are relatively more likely to receive a high signal, leading to positive selection into harder tests.
-At the extreme, when the capacity constraint is severe, the firms use the most difficult feasible test in equilibrium.
+Specifically, I look at the case where the mass of candidates getting a high signal is always larger than the total capacity in the market.
+In \cref{prop_capacity}, I show that capacity constraints lead firms to use the most difficult test in equilibrium.